neurodroid/stimfit/doc/sphinx/howto/resistances.rst

         return amplitude / (stf.get_peak()-stf.get_base())

-Now, you can use this function for different porpoises.
+Now, you can use this function for different purposes.
 For example, you may want to test the value of the series resistance in response to a 5 mV hyperpolarizing pulse.
 First, let's assume that your recording has the current peak between the 10700 and 10999 sampling points.
 You should set the baseline (for example between 0 and 999) and then peak between 10700 and 10999.
 After that, and given that 5 mV is the voltage difference, you simply type:

 ::

     >>> myfile.resistance(0,999,10700,1999,-5)

-Note that charlie.py has a routine called **r_in(amplitude=-5)** that makes exactly this.
+Note that charlie.py has a routine called **r_in(amplitude=-5)** that does exactly this.

-In the same way, if you want to calculate the value of the seal resistance (given this is the lower resistance value of the circuit, no current will flow through other resistance).
-You can test with a higher voltage pulse.
+In the same way, if you wanted to calculate the value of the seal resistance (if this is the smallest resistance in the circuit, no current will flow through any other resistance), you could test it with a larger voltage pulse.

 ::